- Search The Registry

-James M. Flake, sent Green, with a pair of white Mississippi mules and white topped mountain carriage, to help the pioneer company to their destination.
+James M. Flake sent Green, with a pair of white Mississippi mules and a white-topped mountain carriage, to help the pioneer company to their destination.
 Green had a personal desire to be an active member of the LDS faith and help fellow Latter-day Saints in any way he could.
-Green was instructed by James Flake to take the mules and carriage, cross the plains with the first company of Saints, send the carriage and mules back with some of those who would return to Nebraska, and remain out west himself to build a house for the Flake family in preparation for their arrival.
+James Flake instructed Green to take the mules and carriage, cross the plains with the first company of Saints, send the carriage and mules back with some of those who would return to Nebraska, and remain out west himself to build a house for the Flake family in preparation for their arrival.

-He built a log cabin in Cottonwood, Utah and planted crops.
-When the Flakes arrived in Utah in 1848, their home and farm were waiting for them; at this time Green was only 20 years old.
-Though Green had initially been offered his freedom in Mississippi, after his refusal to leave he retained the same status and relationship with white settlers as a slave.
+He built a log cabin in Cottonwood, Utah, and planted crops.
+When the Flakes arrived in Utah in 1848, their home and farm were waiting for them; Green was only 20 years old.
+Though Green had initially been offered his freedom in Mississippi, after his refusal to leave, he retained the same status and relationship with white settlers as a slave.
 As a result, sometimes, perhaps often, derogatory and demeaning statements were made.
 One white settler, William Crosby, wrote in a letter to Brigham Young that Green was a "boy who was mean, dirty, and saucy to his owner" and that Green needed a man "that would treat him right and make him work and behave himself."
-Blacks might be members of the church, but they were still seen by some as inferior.
+Blacks might be members of the church, but some still saw them as inferior.
 However, this was not the case in all circumstances.
 When difficulties between Green and Agnes Flake arose, Brigham Young became involved to ensure the conflict's peaceful resolution.

 Between 1848 and 1850, Green Flake married Martha Crosby, Hark Lay's sister.
-They had two children: Lucinda Vilate, born December 2, 1854 who married George Stevensen in 1872, and Abe, born in 1857 and married to Mary Steele.
-Martha (Crosby) Flake died January 20, 1885.
-After her death Green moved to Gray's Lake, Idaho.
+They had two children: Lucinda Vilate, born December 2, 1854, who married George Stevenson in 1872, and Abe, born in 1857 and married to Mary Steele.
+Martha (Crosby) Flake died on January 20, 1885.
+After her death, Green moved to Gray's Lake, Idaho.
 Exactly how and when Green Flake was granted his freedom remains unclear.
-According to Flake family tradition, before going to San Bernardino, Agnes Flake gave Green to the church as tithing, after which he was freed by church leaders.
+According to Flake's family tradition, before going to San Bernardino, Agnes Flake gave Green to the church as tithing, after which church leaders freed him.
 There is no proof of this being the case.
 When the Flakes left for San Bernardino, Green remained in Utah.
 In 1854 Amasa Lyman, a church leader in California, wrote a letter to Brigham Young on behalf of Agnes Flake, asking for Young to send "the negro man she left" to help her, as her husband had died.

 Brigham Young responded that Green was in poor health and was needed in Utah to provide for his own family.
 Young freed Green soon after.
-Regardless, Green, Martha, and their children were listed as free residents of Union, Salt Lake County in the 1860 census.
+Regardless, Green, Martha, and their children were listed as Union, Salt Lake County's free residents in the 1860 census.
 After he was granted his freedom, Green lived in Fort Union, Salt Lake County.
 Slavery was not officially banned in Utah until the spring of 1862.
 Green Flake died in Idaho on October 20, 1903.
 He was buried in Salt Lake City next to his wife.